+The best way to make the most of chilly weather is to embrace it.
+And what better way to embrace it than to go ice skating?
 There's no shortage of great skating rinks in and around Calgary.
 These ten skating rinks, both indoor and outdoor, are sure to get you excited again about chilly winter weather.
-Dust off those skates and head to any of these rinks to practise that Lutz jump.
+Dust off those skates and head to any of these rinks to practice that Lutz jump.

 This city-run rink is in the Westwinds community.
 You'll find spray parks and a wading pool in the summer.
 And, when the weather gets chilly, it's a great spot for cross-country skiing, tobogganing and ice skating.

 In 2011, the City introduced an inflatable rubber Aqua Dam that holds the ice in place and prevents river currents from buckling the rink.
 Open daily for free skating between 10 a.m. and 9 p.m.

 These two family-friendly rinks in Confederation Park are good for all ages and have been in use since 1966.
 The well-maintained ice won the Calgary Herald's Best Outdoor Skating Rink in 2011.

 Southland's indoor rink has public skating and shinny daily (visit website for times).
 There are also "parent & child" skate times, where strollers are permitted on the ice.
 Drop-in frees are $6.20 for adults; $3.10 for children ages seven to 17; and $1.55 for children ages two to six.
 Rentals are available in the pro-shop.